Reverse Heart Disease with a New Diet Program

 To prevent heart disease you have to make lifestyle changes and it even becomes more important if you had a cardiac event.
 It is important to lower your cholesterol, particularly LDL and increase the HDL, which primarily is done through exercise.
 Diet controls the total cholesterol and LDL.

 Start your day with a steaming bowl of oatmeal because it is full of Omega three fatty acids, folate and potassium.
-The steel oats or a more coarsely ground oatmeal is the healthiest choice.
-This fiber rich food can lower levels of your LDL which keep your arteries clear.
-Adding raisins, sliced banana or dried cranberries can liven up your breakfast.
+The steel oats or a more coarsely ground oatmeal is the healthiest choice as they take longer to go through the system, which can cut down on your snacking.
+This fiber rich food can lower levels of your LDL, which keeps your arteries clear.
+Adding raisins, sliced banana or other fruit can liven up your breakfast.

 Salmon Swimming in Columbia River